 The role of Northern accounting associations and IFIs

-Northern accounting associations and IFIs have been accused of facilitating former colonial powers – especially Britain and France – to continue to commercially exploit their ex-colonies (Annisette, 2000, Bakre, 2005, 2014; Elad, 2015).
-Consequently, “Rather than developing as autonomous, self-governing guilds, professional labor in colonial and post-colonial societies has been, and continues to be, subject to forms of social and occupational control from metropolitan centers, including that exercised by major British accountancy associations and more recently the US accountancy industry” (Arnold, 2005: 322-323).
-Africa is a significant market for membership, consultancy and professional services but Northern accounting associations’ pursuit of global membership can have undesirable consequences.
-For example, Okike (1994) criticized the British Association of Chartered Certified Accountants (ACCA) for promoting accounting education and training irrelevant to Nigeria’s socio-economic development.
-Similar observations are made regarding the ACCA’s role in the Caribbean (Annisette, 2000; Bakre, 2014), and in Francophone Africa, the French Ordre des Experts Comptables’ tightly controls Francophone African accounting professions (Elad, 2000, 2015).

-Northern accounting associations and IFIs, especially the WB, IMF, and the World Trade Organization form part of a complex nexus of interlocking international organisations that shape accounting globally.
-The nexus includes the International Federation of Accountants, the International Accounting Standards Board, the International Public Sector Accounting Standards Board, and ‘Big Four’ accounting firms.
-The concern is that they reshape accounting in DCs to promote Northern economic expansion not development (Graham and Annisette, 2012; Schiavo-Campo, 2009).
-For example, despite the International Accounting Standards Board’s recognition of the negative impact of multinational corporate accounting and disclosure practices in DCs, it has been reluctant to pursue reforms for reasons of ‘realpolitik’; and the World Trade Organization dismantled domestic accounting regulations in ex-colonies, viewing them as barriers to trade in accounting and financial services, thereby restricting the growth of fledgling financial services and accounting associations in DCs (Arnold, 2005).
+Northern accounting associations and IFIs, especially the WB, IMF, and the World Trade Organization (WTO) form part of a complex nexus of interlocking international organisations that shape accounting globally.
+It includes the International Federation of Accountants, the International Accounting Standards Board (IASB), the International Public Sector Accounting Standards Board (IPSAB), and ‘Big Four’ accounting firms.
+The concern is that they reshape accounting in DCs to promote Northern economic expansion not development (Graham and Annisette, 2012; Schiavo-Campo, 2009); and enable former colonial powers – especially Britain and France – to commercially exploit their ex-colonies (Annisette, 2000, Bakre, 2005, 2014; Elad, 2015).
+Consequently, “Rather than developing as autonomous, self-governing guilds, professional labor in colonial and post-colonial societies has been, and continues to be, subject to forms of social and occupational control from metropolitan centers” (Arnold, 2005: 322-323).
+Northern accounting associations’ pursuit of global membership can have undesirable consequences.
+For example, Okike (1994) criticized the British Association of Chartered Certified Accountants (ACCA) for promoting accounting education and training irrelevant to Nigeria’s socio-economic development, and the French Ordre des Experts Comptables’ tightly controls Francophone African accounting professions (Elad, 2000, 2015).
+Despite the IASB recognising how multinational corporate accounting and disclosure practices negatively impact upon DCs, it has not pursued reforms for ‘realpolitik’ reasons; and the WTO dismantled domestic accounting regulations in ex-colonies, viewing them as barriers to trade, thereby restricting the growth of fledgling financial services and accounting associations in DCs (Arnold, 2005).